squidfunk/mkdocs-material/docs/setup/changing-the-language.md

 Material for MkDocs supports internationalization (i18n) and provides translations for template variables and labels in 40+ languages.
-Additionally, search can be configured to use a language-specific stemmer (if available).
+Additionally, the site search can be configured to use a language-specific stemmer (if available).

 ## Configuration